 In short, it won’t rank your site on top of SERP.

 This update rolled out in 2015 and several web-masters and web-developers started calling this update Mobilegeddon.
 However, Google has not officially confirmed its name.
+You can read more Virtual Conference Ideas and this update on the Webmaster blog.

 The main aim of this update was to give preference in rankings to those websites that are responsive on all the devices including desktop, mobile, smartphones, and tablets.